AllaShtokal/LettersSimpleGameTests/README.md

 # LettersTests
 JUnit

-A game "Guess a letter"
+The game "Guess a letter"